 II.
 Crafting Policy

-John Hoffman of the EPA characterized “reasonable actions” to curb carbon dioxide emissions as taking “what economists say seriously” and putting “a tax on it, an emissions tax.”
+John Hoffman of the EPA characterized “reasonable actions” to curb carbon dioxide emissions as taking “what economists say seriously” and putting “a tax on [emissions].”
 Similarly, as another way of “getting a better price on [carbon],” Rafe Pomerance of Friends of the Earth suggested starting small and simply “desubsidizing” fossil fuels.

 Reflecting the perceived difficulties of agreeing to specific policy action, David Slade from the Department of Energy summarized: